 Here is a selection of genealogical links to guide you to some of the more useful information on the internet.
 All links checked on 25th October 2015.
 Please notify the webmaster of any errors or suggestions for further links.

-Suffolk Record Office - The Suffolk Record Office has branches in Ipswich, Bury St. Edmunds and Lowestoft.
+Suffolk Archives (Record Office) - The Suffolk Archive has branches in Ipswich, Bury St. Edmunds and Lowestoft.
 Includes: Research Service; Buy a Print: Suffolk Towns & Villages, Suffolk Maps & family history guides.

 Suffolk Churches - This is an excellent guide to most of the Suffolk Churches with lots of pictures and descriptions of the architecture and history.
 It includes many chapels.
-If you have trouble viiting Suffolk to see where your ancestor's baptised, married and burried or even those who want to just add to their knowledge this is the site for you.
+If you have trouble visiting Suffolk to see where your ancestor's baptised, married and buried or even those who want to just add to their knowledge this is the site for you.

 Suffolk Tourism - Information on present day Suffolk for visitors

 East Suffolk Council Cemetery Index - On-line indexes for the cemeteries of Beccles, Bungay, Halesworth, Kirkley, Lowestoft, Southwold, Wrentham, and the Royal Naval Patrol.

 The Suffolk Regiment - This is the website of The Suffolk Regiment Museum.
 The Museum was established in 1935, to mark the 250th anniversary of the Regiment’s foundation.
 The large collection includes Silverware, Medals, Drums, Uniforms, Badges and other equipment.
 Another site with information on the Regiment is "The Long Long Trail".
 This site has information about the British Army during 1914-1918.

 Woodbridge Non-Conformance records - for Quay United Reformed Church and Beaumont Baptist Chapel

 Gravestone Photographic Resource - An international photographic grave monument directory including entries for Suffolk